NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 -----------------------------------------------

-1. You Agree to These Rules
+1. You Agree & Are Bound to These Rules
-By using VeloStrap or joining the NPX community, you agree to this EULA, the NPX License, and the Privacy Policy.
+By using VeloStrap or joining the community, you agree to this EULA, the License, and the Privacy Policy.
 If you don't agree, uninstall VeloStrap from your computer.
+All legal problems will be handled under German law.
+(Section 10)

 2. What You Can Do
 NPX gives you permission to use VeloStrap for free, for personal use only.
 You can't sell it or use it to make money.